kauefelipems/EIT-Simulation-Framework/README.md

   - Sample and discretize PSPICE data using ADC_MODEL methods;
   - Pre-process the data using ADC_MODEL.avg(), ADC_MODEL.avg_norm() or another dedicated pre-processing method that is compatible with the implemented reconstruction algorithm;
   - Create EIDORS data structures using the pre-processed data;
-  - Reconstruct the images using the desired algorithms.
+  - Configure the reconstruction method using the EIDORS functions;
+  - Run testbench_acquisition.m to reconstruct the ideal and experimental images (ideal images were created by testbench_stimulation.m).